 Their websites are great resources but might not include any of the charities you are considering.
 William Macaskill proposes a basic checklist in his book Doing Good Better, that will help you choose the most effective charity and cause with your own preferences in mind.
 When deciding on the right charity, he advises to ask yourself the following questions: What does it do?
 What is the estimated cost-effectiveness?
 What is the robustness of evidence?
 What about programme implementation?
 And is there room for more funding?
 Similarly, to find the best cause to support he suggests to keep the following three things in mind: Scale, or the magnitude of the problem, Neglectedness, and Tractability.

 But while these frameworks are a good starting point, some things remain difficult to measure.
 It is simply not always possible to determine the difference in impact between different causes.
 Things get especially blurry when it concerns animals (and to a lesser extent the environment), as not everyone values the lives of animals to the same extent.
 However, it is clear that within the field of animal welfare factory farming causes the most suffering, with an estimated 70 billion land animals slaughtered every year for food production.
 Yet the charities that focus on pets have been significantly more popular with the public.
 Let’s hope that recent media attention for the gross abuse of farm animals will bring in more funds to help put an end to this.

 Effective altruism is more than just effective giving, it is a social movement that covers all areas of life: from purchase decisions to choosing a career.
-And while for now I won’t switch to different charities to donate to (but I might add one or two), it is definitely food for thought.
+And while for now I won’t switch to different charities to support, it is definitely food for thought.